MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 CHANGE data-ms-input condition on songPage to use data identifier attribute

-CONSIDER on SongPage, taking away useParams and putting in song.title, try using useSelector earlier that useEffects
+STYLE NAVBAR (add absolute to nav bar to start perhaps) STYLE SONG PAGE

+CONSIDER onMouseover delete X in p tag or button appears for comments

-CONSIDER moving context menu to a smaller component
+CONSIDER moving context menu to a smaller component STRONGLY CONSIDER making your regex more performant

+BEWARE height of comment section on songPage in CSS, #sp-comments-holder, there was no other way to allow scroll, perhaps div would like the textarea for the lyrics does, it
-BEWARE songPage unique key issue
+BEWARE songPage unique key issue, manifests when switching pages

 Implement validations for add song and viable pages

-Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji
+Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji only works when the ul has a small height, it should be based on any possible overflow instead of some arvitrary height

 the user who posted a song should be able to see an edit option that directs to edit page but not anyone else, we should be able to see who posted something